trezor/connect/README.md

 * https://connect.trezor.io/2/connect.js
 * https://trezor.github.io/connect/connect.js,

-With regards to this repo - All updates should go to current version branch, the previus releases are in corresponding branches.
+With regards to this repo - All updates should go to current version branch, the previous releases are in corresponding branches.
 The gh-pages is the same older version, that is used at trezor.github.io/connect/connect.js, and it's there for backwards compatibility; please don't touch.